 - A new pet at home or nearby: cats do not like sharing resources like litter boxes, food bowls etc. If stress or conflict occurs then one cat may hide more.

 - A recent change to your routine.
 Cats are creatures of habit and if your schedule changes a lot then this may cause them to be unhappy.

 - Recent change in your routine: has your usual schedule changed leading you to be busier and less available?

 - Also, several medical conditions cause pain or discomfort and may be a reason for your cat to hide more.
-If your cat spends most of its time hiding we recommend discussing this with your vet.
+If your cat spends most of its time hiding and is not eating we recommend discussing this with your vet.

 Wait for your cat to spontaneously come out and ask for attention.